 Our international sales, as a percentage of total revenue, have increased over the last five fiscal years.
-The percentage of our revenue derived from sales outside of the Americas region was 54% in 2015, 58% in 2014 and 55% in 2013.
+The percentage of our revenue derived from sales outside of the Americas region was 58% in 2014, 55% in 2013 and 54% in 2012.
 To accommodate our international sales, we have invested significant financial and management resources to develop an international infrastructure that will meet the needs of our customers.
 We anticipate that a significant portion of our revenue will continue to be derived from sales of our products in foreign markets and that the percentage of our overall revenue that is derived from these markets may continue to increase.
 This revenue and related operations will therefore continue to be subject to the risks associated with international operations, including:

-- economic or political instability in foreign countries; - import delays; - changes in foreign regulatory laws governing, among other matters, the clearance, approval and sales of medical devices; - the potential failure to comply with foreign regulatory requirements to sell and market our products; - longer payment cycles associated with many customers outside the United States; - adequate coverage and reimbursement for the CyberKnife and TomoTherapy treatment procedures outside the United States; - failure of local laws to provide the same degree of protection against infringement of our intellectual property; - protectionist laws and business practices that favor local competitors; - the possibility that foreign countries may impose additional taxes, tariffs or other restrictions on foreign trade; - risks relating to foreign currency, including fluctuations in foreign currency exchange rates possibly causing fewer sales due to the strengthening of the U.S. Dollar; and - contractual provisions governed by foreign laws and various trade restrictions, including U.S. prohibitions and restrictions on exports of certain products and technologies to certain nations.
+- economic or political instability in foreign countries; - import delays; - changes in foreign regulatory laws governing, among other matters, the clearance, approval and sales of medical devices; - the potential failure to comply with foreign regulatory requirements to sell and market our products; - longer payment cycles associated with many customers outside the United States; - adequate coverage and reimbursement for the CyberKnife and TomoTherapy treatment procedures outside the United States;

+- failure of local laws to provide the same degree of protection against infringement of our intellectual property; - protectionist laws and business practices that favor local competitors; - the possibility that foreign countries may impose additional taxes, tariffs or other restrictions on foreign trade; - risks relating to foreign currency, including fluctuations in foreign currency exchange rates; and - contractual provisions governed by foreign laws and various trade restrictions, including U.S. prohibitions and restrictions on exports of certain products and technologies to certain nations.